MacToxa/Joker-Forge-Discord-Jokers/README.md

 # Joker-Forge-Discord-Jokers
-A collection of the joker art posted in the JF Discord was made into an actual mod, where every author is credited in their Joker's description.
+A collection of the joker art posted in the JF Discord made into an actual mod, where every author is credited in their Joker's description.
 Made for fun, because why not?

 The art belongs to the artists in the JF Discord server; they are always credited for everything they make.